Pushkal-Gupta/graph-based-location-privacy-iot/algorithms/density-aware_k-anonymity/README.md

 # Adaptive Density-Aware k-Anonymity for IoT Location Privacy (ADKA)

-This project implements Algorithm 4: Adaptive Density-Aware k-Anonymity (ADKA), designed to protect user location privacy in IoT-enabled Smart Cities.
+Adaptive Density-Aware k-Anonymity (ADKA) is an algorithm designed to protect user location privacy in IoT-enabled Smart Cities.
 Unlike traditional graph-based k-anonymity with a fixed k, ADKA dynamically adjusts the anonymity level based on local user density, achieving a better privacy–utility tradeoff.

 This approach ensures:
 - Higher privacy in sparse regions